ccremer/kubernetes-client-browser/packages/kubernetes-client-angular/projects/kubernetes-client-angular/README.md

 export class AppModule {}
 ```

-Optional but highly recommended: Create an extendable Service for each entity in `config-map.service.ts`:
+Optional but highly recommended: Create an extendable Service for each entity, for example in `config-map.service.ts`:
 ```typescript
 import { Injectable } from '@angular/core'
 import { KubernetesCollectionService } from '@ccremer/kubernetes-client-angular'